stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 all eleven bodies unsuitable for transportation outside.
 Indeed, I flatter myself that even in the midst of our distress, utter bewilderment, and soul-clutching horror, we scarcely went beyond the truth in any specific instance.
-The tremendous significance lies in what we dared not tell&mdash;what I would not tell now but for the need of warning others off from nameless terrors.
+The tremendous significance lies in what we dared not tell--what I would not tell now but for the need of warning others off from nameless terrors.

   It is a fact that the wind had wrought dreadful havoc.
 Whether all could have lived through it, even without the other thing, is gravely open to doubt.
 The storm, with its fury of madly driven ice-particles, must have been beyond anything our expedition had encountered before.
-One a&euml;roplane shelter&mdash;all, it seems, had been left in a far too flimsy and inadequate state&mdash;was nearly pulverised; and the derrick at the distant boring was entirely shaken to pieces.
+One aëroplane shelter--all, it seems, had been left in a far too flimsy and inadequate state--was nearly pulverised; and the derrick at the distant boring was entirely shaken to pieces.
 The exposed metal of the grounded planes and drilling machinery was bruised into a high polish, and two of the small tents were flattened despite their snow banking.
 Wooden surfaces left out in the blast were pitted and denuded of paint, and all signs of tracks in